My dad never went to ice cream shops.

 Whole Food Plant Based eating may be new to you, but luckily there are some chefs out there that have been around the block once or twice.

 I return to those that helped me the most at the beginning all the time.
 I trust them for solid advice and consistently good recipes.
 Some are not strictly vegan, and others use varying amounts of processed vegan food.
 But in one way or another, these folks have inspired me the most.

 Plus they seem nice and approachable.
 So there’s that.

-If you need inspiration, give the following resources a look.
+If you need inspiration, give the following blogs a look.

 The Dirty Girl behind this website is Molly Patrick, and she’s a firecracker.
 Her recipes span from global cultures to musical references to specialty doodly-dos for holidays.
 She’s funny and smart, and, best of all, very genuine.
 She’s the type that probably treats her good friends exactly as she does her web following — with empathy, respect and lots of humor.
 Molly has a team that helps her with Clean Food Dirty Girl, and she’s very generous about sharing the spotlight.

 If you subscribe to the CFDG email list, you’ll get a Saturday post delivered to your inbox.
 These updates are authentic and and helpful, usually containing some uplifting message and great advice about both plant-based eating and life.
 And it’s free!

 Once you’ve had a chance to look around this site, check out the CFDG meal plans.
 The plans give you 5 awesome recipes delivered to your inbox every Friday.
 The meals are tested and scrumptious, and include prep instructions and shopping lists — all for a very reasonable price.
 I am a proud meal plan subscriber, and recommend highly!

 If you are offended by curse words, lighten up just long enough to check out this site.
 Molly and team are full of sage advice of the helpful variety.
 Her attitude is summed up well in her advice for transitioning to a whole food, plant-based diet.